You-know-who-skills/Winc-Academy-opdrachten-per-24-01-2023/superpy/README.md

 # Hello user and welcome to my 'Superpy' project!

 ## With this project you can practice managing supermarket products as if it is your own supermarket.
-And most importantly, this project will also show you how to avoid wasting products.
+And most importantly, this project will also show you how to avoid wasting products to help making our world a better and durable place.